myclub-se/myclub-groups/README.txt

 For unsupported cache systems, please contact us to request integration.

 == Changelog ==
+= 2.0.0 =
+This version contains some breaking changes, the plugin will however handle this and reload all activities and members.
+The best way to upgrade is just to update the version and allow the plugin to reload news, groups and club calendar.
+* Rewrote handling of activities and members to accommodate larger clubs.
+* Add new database tables for handling members and activities.

 = 1.3.5 =
 * Rewrote handling of post datetime